 - BACP (British Association of Counsellors and Psychotherapists), as a Registered and accredited member (MBACP Accred)

-- UKCP (United Kingdom Council of Psychotherapists), as a trainee Psychotherapist
+- UKCP (United Kingdom Council of Psychotherapists), as an Accredited Psychotherapist

 - ACC (Association of Christian Counsellors), as a registered member